 Sexual Assault Prevention is an interactive two-part online program to help you make informed decisions about sex and relationships.
 It can help prevent sexual violence and demonstrate how to intervene in high-risk situations.
 Surveys personalize your experience, measure attitudes and behaviors and are confidential.
 Individual students' answers are not available to FSU, only aggregate data.

-Incoming Fall 2021 Students: How to access your course
+Incoming FSU Spring 2022 Students: How to access your course

 |Course(s)||Registration Link||Start Date||Due Date for Part 1||Due Date for Part 2|